hemanthvnp/hemanthvnp/README.md

 ### Hi, I'm Hemanth.

 I'm pursuing my M.Sc.
-(Integrated) in Software Systems at PSG College of Technology, currently sitting at a CGPA of **8.59 / 10**.
+(Integrated) in Software Systems at PSG College of Technology.
 Most of what I build leans toward the backend — APIs, algorithms, and the kind of code that runs quietly behind a UI.

 I'm actively looking for **SDE internships** where I can work on real systems alongside engineers who care about how things are built, not just that they work.